vaginessa/BKKCrypt/README.md

 # BKKCrypt

 An implementation of the famous BKKCrypt algorithm.
+To understand algorithm internals check [ABSTRACT](ABSTRACT).

 If you wish to contribute check [CONTRIBUTING.md](CONTRIBUTING.md)